YifZhou/PKSimulator/README.md

 # PKSimulator
-Simulate penalty shootout in a soccer game
+Simulate penalty shootouts in a soccer game

+This project also include a simulation for ABBA shootout pattern.